 What happens when your favorite chocolate candy meets a cookie?
-They get married and produce a winning new generation: Chocolate Turtle Cookies!
+They get married and produce a winning new generation of treats: Chocolate Turtle Cookies!

 Mexican vanilla a wonderfully rich sweet, woody and spicy flavor profile.
 It pairs especially well with chocolate and warm spices like the cinnamon in these cookies.
 (Here’s a helpful guide about the different kinds of vanilla extracts and how to use them.)